 In 1985 the business expanded again with the building of the Wudinna branch.
 This coincided with the closure of Tumby Bay and Lock branches and those operations were transferred to Cummins and Wudinna branches respectfully.

-Since that time Ramsey Bros. acquired the Case IH franchise which has led to opportunities and expansion in Cummins, Kimba, Wudinna, Riverton & Murray Bridge.
+Since that time Ramsey Bros acquired the Case IH franchise which has led to opportunities and expansion in Cummins, Kimba, Wudinna, Riverton & Murray Bridge.
 The third generation entered the business in 1996 with Hamish Ward, Mark Ward and Lincoln Ramsey in 2000.
-In 2011 an Admin.
-Office was opened in Adelaide which led to the first senior appointments outside the Board, Group Sales Manager, Tim Glover, commencing in 2014.
+In 2011 an adminstration office was opened in Adelaide which led to the first senior appointment outside the Board, Group Sales Manager, Tim Glover, commencing in 2014.

-Ramsey Bros. which now operates 6 dealerships in South Australia is a true family business spanning three generations.
+Ramsey Bros now operates six dealerships in South Australia and is a true family owned and operated busines spanning three generations.
 The current directors are Mark Ward (General Manager), Eddy Ward, Hamish Ward, Lincoln Ramsey and Brenton Ramsey.
 It has grown from the early days of Kielpa into one of the largest farm machinery dealers in South Australia.

 Mark Ward believes the right staff have been critical to the growth of Ramsey Bros.
-“From the very beginning key staff has made an invaluable contribution to the growth and many have been with us for over 25 years”.
+'From the very beginning key staff have made invaluable contributions to the growth and many have been with us for over 30 years'.

-Across their 65 year history, Ramsey Bros. have sold machinery to multiple generations of the same family.
+Across their 65+ year history, Ramsey Bros have sold machinery to multiple generations of the same family.
 We see the value in developing strong enduring relationships with staff and customers.
-“Looking after all customers on a long term basis is essential.
-I’m the third generation and carry through the same philosophy that saw this business grow from 1958.”
+'Looking after all customers on a long term basis is essential.
+I’m the third generation and carry through the same philosophy that saw this business grow from 1950.'
 Mark says.

 One of our customers that has been along for most of the journey is the Elleway Family.
-“It all started in 1958 when we had just moved to the area.
-Lloyd Ramsey turned up on our doorstep with fresh bread and kerosene, and welcomed us to the neighbourhood.”
+'It all started in 1958 when we had just moved to the area.
+Lloyd Ramsey turned up on our doorstep with fresh bread and kerosene, and welcomed us to the neighbourhood.'
 Ray says.
-“Our family has always dealt with Ramsey Bros since then.
-We have a good two-way relationship, and we can always talk on the level”.
+'Our family has always dealt with Ramsey Bros since then.
+We have a good two-way relationship, and we can always talk on the same level'.